 - Track 3-4 Turner Syndrome

 The Study about diagnosis, treatment, management of the diseases, abnormality and other health problem affecting Ear, and Throat, as well as the head and neck, mouth, sinuses, and voice box (larynx), is known as Otorhinolaryngology.
-This is consider to be the oldest medical practice in the United States.
+This is considering to be the oldest medical practice in the United States.
 The most occurring problem related to the otorhinolaryngology’s deaf, dumb.

 - Track 4-1 Dysphagia